-Turning to children and young people's mental health, the report describes the Thrive Framework intended to achieve a national transformation of children and adolescent mental health services.
-GM i-THRIVE is implementing this systems change across Greater Manchester and is the only team nationally to include an Arts, Culture and Mental Health Programme in their approach, signalling again the drive to do things not only differently, but in ways that represent an appetite to work systemically with the arts and culture in all their forms across the city-region.
+Turning to children and young people's mental health, A Social Glue describes the Thrive Framework,12 intended to achieve a national transformation of child and adolescent mental health services.
+GM i-THRIVE is implementing this system change across Greater Manchester, and it is the only team nationally to include an arts, culture and mental health programme in its approach.
+This signals a drive to do things not only differently but also in ways that work systemically with the arts and culture in all their forms across the city region.

-Greater Manchester is continuing to spearhead work in the field of creative ageing as it has done over the last decade and was named the first UK age-friendly cityregion by the World Health Organisation in 2018.
-Culture Champions is a key strand of the ageing well agenda in GM; making space for older people to advocate for, lead and produce cultural activities for their peers and communities across the city-region.
-The programme plays a significant role in not only drawing attention to cultural and creative opportunities as a way of enriching people's lives, but also as one way for older residents to instigate social change on their own terms.
+Greater Manchester is continuing to spearhead work in the field of creative ageing, as it has done over the last decade, being named the first UK age-friendly city region by the WHO in 2018.13 Culture Champions is a key strand of the ageing well agenda in Greater Manchester, making space for older people to advocate, lead and produce cultural activities for their peers and communities across the city region.
+The programme plays a significant role in not only drawing attention to cultural and creative opportunities as a way of enriching people's lives but also encouraging older residents to instigate social change on their own terms.

-From amateur hobbyists to well-funded public exhibitions and all that lies between, what is happening on our doorsteps across the city-region offers a taste of the much larger potential of human creativity as part of a health and social change agenda, where health and ill health aren't solely understood in terms of deficit and disease, but through the social determinants of health and examples from across the cityregion are surveyed as "Parallel Narratives" in a sister document to the full report.
+From amateur hobbyists to well-funded public exhibitions and all that lies between, what is happening on our doorsteps across the city region offers a taste of the much larger potential of human creativity as part of a health and social change agenda.
+Here, health and ill health aren't understood solely in terms of deficit and disease but through the social determinants of health.
+Examples from across the city region are surveyed as Parallel Narratives in a sister document to the full report.